AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Justinian need only to have consulted his contemporary, Olympiodorus, who wrote on this very subject, to vindicate his language.
-In his commentary on the *Meteorologica of Aristotle*,[^409] he says: "Do not suppose that the soul is punished for endless ages (Greek)[^410] in Tartarus.
+In his commentary on the *Meteorologica of Aristotle*,[^409] he says: "Do not suppose that the soul is punished for endless ages[^410] in Tartarus.
 Very properly the soul is not punished to gratify the revenge of the divinity, but for the sake of healing.
 But we say that the soul is punished for an *aeonian* period, calling its life, and its allotted period of punishment, its *aeon*."
 It will be noticed that he not only denies endless punishment and denies that the doctrine can be expressed by *aionios* but declares that punishment is temporary and results in